udinelovers-bit/balatro-gba/README.md

 # Balatro GBA
-This is my attempt to recreate the game 'Balatro' as accurately as possible, including all of the visual effects that make Balatro feel satisfying to play.
+This is an attempt to recreate the game 'Balatro' as accurately as possible, including all of the visual effects that make Balatro feel satisfying to play.

 This port is strictly limited to the content that was available in the Balatro Steam demo.